Alniarez/alniarez-web/_posts/2021-04-02-getting-started-heaps.md

 Let's go to [the official docu](https://heaps.io/documentation/installation.html) and follow along to install all the requirements.

 1. **Install [Haxe](https://haxe.org/download/linux/)**: Just 2 commands.
-I will be using the default shared location and not my home directory.
+I will be using the default shared location (/usr/share/haxe/lib) and not my home directory.
 ```
 sudo pacman -S haxe
-haxelib setup # Just press enter to use the default folder location (/usr/share/haxe/lib)
+haxelib setup
 ```

 2. **Installing Heaps using haxelib**: Copy & Paste from the docu.
 Sometimes Linux is really the easiest option.
 ```
 haxelib install heaps
 ```

 3. **Install VS Code**: I could use Code - OSS instead, but the extensions needed are published on visualstudio.com and I did not bother to see how of if I can get those into OSS.
 I just installed VS Code from snapcraft.